Raymond Owusu

-Raymond Frimpong Owusu (born 20 April 2002) is a Ghanaian professional footballer who plays as a forward who plays for Kudrivka, on loan from Metalist 1925.
+Raymond Frimpong Owusu (born 20 April 2002) is a Ghanaian professional footballer who plays as a forward who plays for Kudrivka on loan from Metalist 1925.

 Club career

+Early Career

 In March 2021, Owusu moved to Ukrainian club Zorya Luhansk.
 In the 2022 Russian invasion of Ukraine, Owusu fled the country and began training with Borussia Dortmund.

+İstanbulspor

 Owusu joined recently promoted Süper Lig club İstanbulspor on 17 August 2022, signing a one-year contract.
 He made his competitive debut for the club on 17 September, replacing Jetmir Topalli in the 60th minute of a 2–2 league draw against Beşiktaş.

+Loan to Kudrivka

 On 6 September 2025 he was loaned to Kudrivka in Ukrainian Premier League.